-The world has a viable pathway to building a global energy sector with net-zero emissions in 2050, but it is narrow and requires an unprecedented transformation of how energy is produced, transported and used globally, the International Energy Agency (IEA) said in a landmark report on Tuesday.
+The world has a viable pathway to building a global energy sector with net-zero emissions in 2050.
+Still, it is narrow and requires an unprecedented transformation of how energy is produced, transported, and used globally, the International Energy Agency (IEA) said in a landmark report on Tuesday.

 Climate pledges by governments to date — even if fully achieved — would fall well short of what is required to bring global energy-related carbon dioxide (CO2) emissions to net zero by 2050 and give the world an even chance of limiting the global temperature rise to 1.5 degrees C, according to the new report, “Net zero by 2050: A roadmap for the global energy sector”.

 The report is the world’s first comprehensive study of how to transition to a net-zero energy system by 2050 while ensuring stable and affordable energy supplies, providing universal energy access, and enabling robust economic growth.

 It sets out a cost-effective and economically productive pathway, resulting in a clean, dynamic, and resilient energy economy dominated by renewables like solar and wind instead of fossil fuels.